user18130814200115-2/userslariza/README.md

 - Disable GTK window decorations.
     - This is temporary until [#2191](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/2191) is merged.

-See manpage for all features, variables and external program usuage
+See manpage for all features, variables and external program usage.

 ## Examples of external program use
 Example scripts can be found under `user-scripts/`.